Insights into the term

 It is obvious to me where this idea of God saving some and denying salvation to others came from.
 It is from hell.

-God would never toy with the affections of a person just to have them die and then he laugh and say, "Sorry.
+God would never toy with the affections of a person just to have them die, and then he laughs and says, "Sorry.
 You loved me and tried to serve me, but I am not choosing you."